Striped Bass Starts •Local Fishing Updates • Fluke Opens May 4th • Porgies Opens May 1st • Freshwater Fishing Is Hot

 Follow us on Instagram

 The locally stocked lakes continue to see a good pick at Brown Trout on all sorts of lures and baits.
 Common lures being used are kastmasters, blue fox spinners and phoebe lures.
-Bait fishermen have been using nightcrawlers, meal worms and Power bait (dough) to catch fish.
+Bait fishermen have been using nightcrawlers and Power bait (dough) to catch fish.
 Local fisherman have been having excellent luck on power baits, wax worms and nightcrawler these past couple of days.

 Largemouth Bass at the lakes is picking up too.
 The warming water has got the bass to feed more aggressively.
 Using a senko worm or Berkley worm (rigged weedless) can draw some strikes too.
 (Region one regulations.
 Catch and Release only 12/1-6/14.
 Artificial lures only.)